fallahn/crush/readme.md

 A simple 2D game where the main objective is to crush all of the bad guys by squashing them between two blocks, without getting crushed yourself.
-Special bonuses are awarded for collecting all of the time limited items which appear in the map.
+Special bonuses are awarded for collecting all of the time limited items which appear in the map, and for surviving the longest wearing the Magic Hat!

 CRUSH is written in C++1y and requires a modern compiler, such as Visual Studio 2013 or clang/llvm